We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Some companies, including Berkshire Hathaway (NYSE: BRK.B), Apple (AAPL), and Microsoft (NYSE: MSFT), hold enormous amounts of Cash Equivalents.
 Some value investors think the Cash Equivalents are the most important measurement of a company’s value.

-Cash Flow is the amount of cash and cash equivalents moving through a company’s business.
-Investors monitor Cash Flow because it can be a measure of a company’s ability to create value.
+Cash Flow is the cash and cash equivalents moving through a company’s business.
+Investors monitor Cash Flow because it can measure a company’s ability to create value.
 Positive Cash Flow indicates a company makes money.
 Negative Cash flow shows a company loses money.

 Cash Flow Statement